GandhiCloudLab/envizi-travel-usecase/readme.md

 1. Open the  `Account > Monthly Data` screen for the account `RHT-Aircraft-Hangars-London-Electricity`

 2. Observe the following mapping.
     - Account : `RHT-Aircraft-Hangars-London-Electricity` (1)
     - Emission Factor : ` RHT-CF-UK-Factor-Electricity`  (2), (5)
     - Factor value : 0.8 (3), (6)
     - Region : UK (4)

+    Note: A weekly server refresh is required for the newly created custom factor to take effect.

 <img src="images/img30-custom-factor-4.png">

-Note: A weekly server refresh is required for the newly created custom factor to take effect.

 ## 5. Programs and Actions

-The programs, action plans, and actions can be created for decarbonization as follows
+The programs, action plans and actions can be created for decarbonization as follows

 ### 5.1 Create Programs and Actions